Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-Our prototype implementation\footnote{The source code is available at \url{https://github.com/IAIK/CoronaHeatMap}.} is compatible to Linux and Windows; however, we ran our benchmarks on an c5.24xlarge AWS EC2 instance (96 vCPU @ 3.6\,GHz, 192\,GiB RAM) running Ubuntu Server 20.04 in the Region Europe (Frankfurt) with a price of $4.656\,\$$ per hour at the time of writing.
+We benchmark our prototype implementation\footnote{The source code is available at \url{https://github.com/IAIK/CoronaHeatMap}.} on an c5.24xlarge AWS EC2 instance (96 vCPU @ 3.6\,GHz, 192\,GiB RAM) running Ubuntu Server 20.04 in the Region Frankfurt with a current price of $\$4.656$ per hour.